Read on to learn more about how to become a psychiatrist, how much it costs, and whether it's the right path for you.

 People seek psychiatric help for numerous reasons: it could be that they are suffering from panic attacks, having hallucinations, or having difficulty coping with daily life.
 Psychiatrists handle patient concerns, such as depression, feelings of emptiness, anxiousness, and more.

-Becoming a psychiatrist is rewarding, but there are challenges along the way.
 You must first earn a four-year bachelor’s degree, preferably one related to psychiatry.
-Then you must complete four to five years of medical school.
+Then you must complete four years of medical school.

 As a medical school graduate, you must participate in a psychiatry residency for a minimum of four years, working with outpatients and inpatients and handling other duties.
 Whether you find becoming a psychiatrist difficult depends on your ability to handle rigorous coursework, clinical experiences, and stress.